Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-7/day-2/lecture-materials/intro-to-express-routers-and-controllers.md

 - The following is the **index** route code for the to-dos we used our last lesson.

-- Copy it into **routes/todos.js** below the existing route and then we'll refactor it:
+- Copy it into **routes/todos.js** right below our `require` statements, but right above our `module.exports` and then we'll refactor it:

 ```js